nithishhkumarr/SQL---Joins-Project-MySQL-/README.md

 ---

-## 🔗 JOIN Concepts Used in This Project
+##  JOIN Concepts Used in This Project

-This project is focused on understanding how different SQL JOIN operations work in real-world data analysis using Customers and Orders tables.
-The joins were applied to handle matching data, missing records, and business-level analysis.

 ---